 Wilfred Emmanuel-Jones, managing director of The Black Farmer, was born in Jamaica and moved to the UK in the 1950s.
 He grew up, the eldest son in a family of 11, in inner-city Birmingham.
-But, from an early age developed a passion for the outdoors - helping his father tend the family allotment.
+But from an early age he developed a passion for the outdoors - helping his father tend the family allotment.
 Here, he tells us how The Black Farmer brand came about and how he persuaded supermarket chains to stock his products

 Wilfred spent his early career in television, becoming a producer/director for the BBC.
 Working with many of the UK's top chefs, he is credited with bringing many of the most familiar TV chefs to the small screen.
 From there he founded a food and drink marketing company.
 This move enabled him to eventually fulfil his life-long ambition to buy a small farm.
 That is where the idea for The Black Farmer was formed.

 Wilfred says, "I set up the business in January 2005.
 By 2009 it was worth more than £1 million, employing six people and supplying sausages to Asda, Sainsbury's, Morrisons and Tesco.
 Since then we've expanded our range of products to include organic chickens and chicken products, bacon, cheese, burgers and meatballs.